jonocodes/branchr/README.md

 # Branchr

-A continuous delivery pipeline for running git branches of a web service.
+A continuous feature branch monitoring tool for web applications in development.

 # Screenshot